-The success has been possible through all stakeholders participating in the philosophy of Ubuntu.
-"The challenge for us in development cooperation, or as temporary guests to the region, has been to first see and comprehend this unique ethical philosophy, which runs counter to our Western system of individualism, and then try to apply it to day-to-day cooperation, to work on the ground," says Vogel.
+The spirit of social justice.
+At the heart of the cooperation, is the philosophy of 'Ubuntu', that all people are interconnected, and therefore interdependent.
+"Ubuntu is one of the tenets of all cultures in the SADC region and represents a social contract of mutual respect, responsibility and accountability that members of society comprehend this unique ethical philosophy, which runs counter to our Western system of individualism, and then try to apply it to day-to-day cooperation, to work on the ground," says Vogel.
 "Slowly but gradually this fosters trust and mutual understanding, which in turn creates win-win situations and propels cooperation."